danielpi17/dp-trust/readme.md

 - oxmysql (https://github.com/overextended/oxmysql)

 ### Commands
-/trust - Open the GUI
+/trust - Open the UI

 ### Keybinds
 The default keybind is F3 but it can be changed in config.lua